-I understand that I am swearing or affirming under oath to the truthfulness of the claims made in this petition and that the punishment for knowingly making a false statement includes fines and/or imprisonment.
+I understand that I am swearing or affirming under oath to the truthfulness of the claims made in this affidavit and that the punishment for knowingly making a false statement includes fines and/or imprisonment.

-Dated:

-Signature of Petitioner
+Signature of Party

 Printed Name:

 Address:

+City, State, Zip:

 Telephone Number:

 Fax Number:

 Designated E-mail Address(es):

-STATE OF FLORIDA
+STATE OF FLORIDA COUNTY OF

-COUNTY OF

-Sworn to or affirmed and signed before me on by
+Sworn to or affirmed and signed before me on by .

 NOTARY PUBLIC or DEPUTY CLERK

+Florida Supreme Court Approved Family Law Form 12.902(d), Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) Affidavit (02/18)

-[Print, type, or stamp commissioned name of notary or
+[Print, type, or stamp commissioned name of notary or clerk.]

-deputy clerk.]

 Personally known

 Produced identification

 Type of identification produced

-FORM, HE/SHE MUST FILL IN THE BLANKS BELOW:
+IF A NONLAWYER HELPED YOU FILL OUT THIS FORM, HE/SHE MUST FILL IN THE BLANKS BELOW:

-[fill in all blanks] This form was prepared for th

-This form was completed with the assistance of form was a final industry.

-{name of individual} ······································

-{name of business} /

-{address}

-{city}, {state}, {zip co ode}, {telephone number}
+[fill in all blanks] This f orm was pre epared for the {cl hoose only one} Petitioner Respondent This form was complet ed with the assistance of: {name of individual} {name of business} , {address} {city} ,{state} , {zip code} ,{telepho one number} •